0x19/gofo/README.md

 HTTP Fan Out Server written in Go
 ====
 What it does is very simple.
-It listens for incoming HTTP requests on registered uri (-in) and forwards what it gets to attached recipients (-out).
+It listens for incoming HTTP requests on registered uri (-in) and forwards what it gets to registered listeners (-out).

 This is quite useful if you need to listen for callbacks from external service if same one does not support notifying your application on multiple urls.